sagar87/spatialproteomics/README.md

 ## Principles

-Multiplexed imaging data comprises at least 3 dimensions (i.e. `channels`, `x`, and `y`) and has often additional data associated such as a segmentation and cell type annotatons which implictly introduce new dimensions such as `cells` and `labels`.
+Multiplexed imaging data comprises at least 3 dimensions (i.e. `channels`, `x`, and `y`) and has often additional data such as segmentation masks or cell type annotations associated with it.
 In `spatial-data`, we use `xarray` to create a data structure that keeps all of these data dimension in sync.
-This enables us to subset the data efficiently and perform reproducible exploratory data analyses in Juyter Notebooks as `spatial-data` comes with exteneded plotting functions.
+This data structure can then be used to apply all sorts of operations to the data.
+Users can segment cells, perform different image processing steps, quantify protein expression, predict cell types, and perform a variety of plotting.
+By providing researchers with those tools, `spatial-data` can be used to quickly explort highly multiplexed spatial proteomics data directly within jupyter notebooks.

 ## Installation

-To install `spatial-data` first create `Python 3.8` environment and install the package using
+To install `spatial-data` first create a python environment and install the package using

 ```
 pip install spat-data
 ```

-and check the documentation for further information https://sagar87.github.io/spatial-data/.
+Check the documentation for further information https://sagar87.github.io/spatial-data/.

-## History

-## 0.2.2

-* Updated data import tutorial.
-* Updated RTD theme to make it wider.
-* Added slicing tutorial.
-* Added plotting tutorial.
-* Implemented neighborhood graph calculation.
-* Implemented `draw_edges` function.
-* Added data extraction tutorial.

-## 0.2.1

-* `.im` selector accepts arguments in form of `[channel, xmin:xmax]`
-* `.im` selector does not break when `Dims.CELLS` is not present